by Laura Kazimierska

 Working remotely has been gaining popularity in the last decade.
 It’s no surprise, as it allows you to earn enough cash to live a comfortable life, plus no one is looking over your shoulder.
 The colleagues in the office are no distraction which means you can be more efficient and that leaves you with a lot of time to do fun things, like diving.

-If you enjoy water activities, spending time surrounded by nature and you are the adventurous type, looking for new challenges then the diving career may be something you should consider.
+If you enjoy water activities, spending time surrounded by nature or you are the adventurous type, looking for new challenges then the diving career may be something you should consider.
 I mean, who doesn’t want to have an office with a beach view, co-working with turtles, and being around people driven by a passion for the ocean.
 Plus you’ll become a part of a community that makes the world a better place, one step at a time.

 “I’m a Divemaster” sounds awesome, like something straight from the Avengers right?
 The question is, what does it actually mean and how can you become one?
 Ready?
 I’ll explain to you, step by step, how to become a master of diving and change your life forever, you won’t need any other guide.
 Let’s dive in!